jonathan-vella/secure-networking-hackathon/challenges/Challenge-05.md

 - Explain your design decisions based on the requirements above
 - Present the single URL for the app
 - Demonstrate how the solution would respond in the case of a regional outage from the end user perspective and from the azure administrator teams’ perspective that manages the workload
-- Validate second instance of OHND has access to the on-premises database
+- Validate second instance of YADA has access to the on-premises database

 ### Survey and Feedback